omundy/learn-computers/topics/data-types.md

 Like Javascript objects, they are hierarchical, use `"key":"value"` pairs to store data, and are contained within curly braces `{ ... }`.

 One drawback to JSON is that it can be sensitive to syntax errors.
-JSON documents (with file extensions `.json`) must validate or they won’t work.
-A good tool for validation is: [jsonlint.com](https://jsonlint.com)
+JSON documents (`.json`) must [validate](https://jsonlint.com) or they won’t work.
+For example, unlike a regular Javascript `object`, all JSON keys must be wrapped in double quotes.

 The [cars dataset represented as JSON](datasets/cars.json) looks like: